stewartadam/cloud-shell-profiles/README.md

 2. On each of the machines you'd like to keep in sync:
   1. Install the desktop sync client of your chosen cloud provider
   2. Copy the contents of [local-sample.profile](local-sample.profile) to your `~/.profile` file (create it if necessary)
-  3. Adjust the `CLOUD` variable as necessary to point to the `cloud-shell-profiles` folder you checked out in step 1
+  3. Adjust the `CLOUD_SHELL_PROFILES` variable as necessary to point to the `cloud-shell-profiles` folder you checked out in step 1
-3. Open a new terminal session and type `echo $CLOUD` - if all is working, you should see the path configured in step 2-iii!
+3. Open a new terminal session and type `echo $CLOUD_SHELL_PROFILES` - if all is working, you should see the path configured in step 2-iii!

 # Configuration
 Once you've laid the framework for cloud shell profiles, the rest is up to you.